 2. The student will be informed that information gathered in the meeting could possibly result in sanctions for the student, including being placed on behavioral probation.
 The probation would involve remediation work designed to assist the student in the area(s) of concern found to be valid by the committee.
 The student will be informed that, once the findings are assessed, the Committee may instead decide that no sanctions are warranted.

 3. After the meeting with the student, if a sanction is warranted, including behavioral probation, the student will be informed in writing of the sanction and the remediation.
 That student has the right to appeal the findings to the Chair of Social and Behavioral Sciences.
 If the student meets with the Chair and is dissatisfied with the outcome, the student may appeal to the Dean of Arts and Sciences.

 Practica and Unsatisfactory Performance

 Practicum is an integral piece of all three of the graduate programs.
 During practicum, students have to apply skills learned in their academic courses, as well as demonstrate positive personal attributes and interpersonal relationships.
 Students who demonstrate unsatisfactory performance at midterm will be subject to a clinical review and plan for improvement with the university practicum supervisor.
 At that time, the practicum supervisor will inform the program director about the unsatisfactory behavior and plan for improvement.
-Students who obtain a letter grade of U for the semester will automatically be placed on behavior probation and receive a remediation plan.
+Students who obtain a letter grade of U for the semester will automatically be placed on behavioral probation and receive a remediation plan.
 If a student obtains two cumulative U letter grades for two semesters of practica then the student’s admittance to the program will be withdrawn.

 Unethical Behavior and Academic Dishonesty